-- The Airman's PCS/PCA orders must be authenticated on or after Dec.
-12, 2017 and must authorize movement of the Airman's dependents at government's expense. - The Airman is PCSing/PCAing from a duty station in one state to a duty station in another state, including Hawaii; Alaska; Washington, DC; and the U.S. territories. - Reimbursement is not authorized for moves upon accession, Career Intermission Program, retirement, or separation from the armed forces. - Qualifying relicensing costs must be incurred and paid after the date the member's PCS/PCA orders are authenticated and within 24 months of the date the member's PCS/PCA orders are authenticated.
+- The Sponsor's PCS/PCA authenticated orders must authorize movement of the Sponsor's dependents at the government's expense. - The Sponsor is reassigned from a previous duty station to a location where the spouse must: - Secure a license or certification for the same occupation in a different location with different licensing authority and requirements - Dismantle and re-establish a small business at the new location - Qualifying relicensing costs must be incurred and paid after the date the member's PCS/PCA orders are authenticated and within 24 months of the date the member's PCS/PCA orders are authenticated.